 It’s an old-fashioned jack-in-the-box, except instead of a creepy clown, it’s an adorable Curious George!
 It also happens to play “Pop Goes the Weasel.”
 “This deals with the concept of object permanence, meaning that even though you can’t see the toy that’s in the box, it still exists,” says Lytle.
 “Kids start picking up on this idea when they’re 1, and they continue learning it throughout childhood.
 Toys that surprise children are interesting because they appeal to a 1-year-old’s understanding of routine and patterns, and they’re always fun and playful.
 But if you have a child that will have a very strong, scared reaction, this is perhaps not the best toy for them.”

 “One-year-olds are starting to notice routines and patterns in the world around them, so to the extent a 1-year-old is getting into a car or taxi and going somewhere,” explains Lytle, “that’s a fairly basic routine that they might like to role-play with toys that reflect their experience.”
-They might appreciate this Taxi Push Toy by Manny and Simon, which is known for its ecoconscious, American-made toys.
+They might appreciate this taxi toy from Fisher-Price that comes with luggage and a driver.
 It’s perfect for city babies who’ll learn how to hail a taxi before they can speak a full sentence.

 “There’s actually been some research looking at kids using blocks with parents and it turns out that building blocks are a really good way to promote early STEM and math skills,” says Lytle.
 “Think about the language you’re using when you’re building blocks: bigger, smaller, shorter, taller.
 If you have kids and parents building bridges with blocks together, you’ll start talking about concepts like stability.
 Even if you don’t actually use the word stability, you’re still talking about complex engineering concepts.”
 The pastel-hued wooden building blocks in this 14-piece set have built-in magnets, so they won’t fall down as easily as regular blocks.
 Plus, they’re made in Honduras, with the goal of creating living-wage jobs for Tegucigalpa residents.